BlagDaggery/blagdaggery.github.io/README.md

 # Blaine "BlagDaggery" Anderson
 This is my portfolio of web development projects.

 "BlagDaggery" is a nickname my friends gave me in college.
-I sounds a little strange, but it makes for a decent Twitter handle!
+I sounds a little strange, but it makes for a decent GitHub handle!

 ## Feedback
 I welcome feedback on my code!